 By Alex Madden, Vice President with Kay Properties and Investments

-There is a lot to read and learn about DSTs and 1031 exchanges.
-After speaking with many investors they are often interested to learn about these five niche DST facts:
+But there are many more facts about investments, specifically DSTs.
+Upon speaking with many investors, we’ve found that they are often interested to learn about these five niche DST facts:

-DST Fact Number 1: IRS Revenue Ruling 2004-86: DSTs had been used for 1031 exchanges for many years prior to the IRS Revenue Ruling in 2004, but after ruling 2004-86 the IRS provided specific guidance on the use of DSTs in 1031 exchanges, thus providing authorization for DST exchanges when IRS guidance is met.
+IRS Revenue Ruling 2004-86: DSTs had been used for 1031 exchanges for many years prior to the IRS Revenue Ruling in 2004, but after ruling 2004-86 the IRS provided specific guidance on the use of DSTs in 1031 exchanges, thus providing authorization for DST exchanges when IRS guidance is met.
+It stated that for a 1031 exchange, beneficial interests in a Delaware Statutory Trust investment would be treated as replacement property as long as seven key criteria were met.
+These are mentioned in the Revenue Ruling 2004-86 and are referred to as the “Seven Deadly Sins”.
+It further held that the DST must be a passive holder of real estate, placing restrictions on the trustee of the DST – the restrictions are covered in the facts about DST pertaining to the Seven Deadly Sins.

-DST Fact Number 2: Springing LLC: Under certain circumstances a DST can be converted into an LLC.
-Certain limitations are provided on what a DST can, and cannot do.
-In the event that proactive steps are required to prevent a DST investment from significant loss a DST can convert into a LLC to take steps which a DST cannot.
+Springing LLC: Under certain circumstances a DST can be converted into an LLC.
+Certain limitations are provided on what a DST can and cannot do.
+In the event that proactive steps are required to prevent a Delaware Statutory Trust investment from significant loss a DST can convert into an LLC to take steps which a DST cannot.
 Examples include: renegotiating existing debt, obtaining new financing, and entering into new leases.
-Once a DST is converted to a LLC it could potentially be treated as a partnership for federal income tax purposes and investors could potentially lose the ability to 1031 exchange their property in the future.
+Once a DST is converted to an LLC it could potentially be treated as a partnership for federal income tax purposes and investors could potentially lose the ability to 1031 exchange their property in the future.
 Understandably, the Springing LLC is generally regarded as a safety net to potentially protect the property if there was a negative situation.
 In the hundreds of DST offerings that Kay Properties has participated in we have only seen the springing LLC utilized by DST sponsor companies a handful of times however it is nice to have it available as a safety net for the property and investors.

-DST Fact Number 3: UPREIT: An umbrella partnership real estate investment trust (UPREIT) uses the 721 Exchange as opposed to the 1031 Exchange to contribute a DST to a REITs operating partnership (OP) on a tax deferred basis in exchange for OP units .
 This is one possible exit strategy for DSTs.
-Investors are often provided a choice as to whether they would like to participate in the UPREIT using the 721 exchange, or go their own way using the 1031 exchange into more DSTs or into another property they would manage on their own.
+Investors are often provided a choice as to whether they would like to participate in the UPREIT using the 721 exchange, or go their own way using the 1031 exchange into more Delaware Statutory Trust investments or into another property they would manage on their own.
+If they opt for a Section 721 exchange into an UPREIT, the property owner can receive the value of the property in the form of UPREIT units.

-DST Fact Number 4: 7 Deadly Sins – In order to meet IRS guidance a DST must avoid the following:
+7 Deadly Sins – Here are a few interesting investment facts for those of you considering investments in DSTs – In order to meet IRS guidance a DST must avoid the following:

 - No future contributions: Once a DST offering is closed there can be no additional contribution of capital by either current or new investors.